1:1 Mentorship + Placement Support

 DSA Curriculum (In-depth)

-Built for real interviews: patterns, speed, and clear thinking — taught in a way working professionals and students can both follow.
+Built for real interviews: patterns, speed, and clear thinking — with AI-assisted hints and dry runs used responsibly between practice sessions.

 Core track